Drought Central, Drought Observatory by CNR IBE

 A WebGIS application based on open source solutions customized to integrate different datasets and share maps and graphs of drought indices with researchers, decision-makers and other stakeholders.
 Different functions allow to select sections of territory or visualize the trend of the indices in a specific pixel.
 Maps and graphs can also be downloaded in png format.

 PLEASE NOTE: The WebGIS is currently offline as we are updating the user interface.
-It will be accessible again by the end of June.
+It will be accessible again by the end of August.

 Please Note: Due to the size of the images, it is possible to download sections of the vegetation indices smaller than the whole geographic window.